 - Short-term administration of testosterone induces a beneficial effect on exercise-induced myocardial ischemia in men with coronary heart disease.

 - Transdermal testosterone replacement has been shown to improve chronic stable angina by increasing the angina-free exercise tolerance vs. controls that were getting placebos.

 - Testosterone replacement in patients with congestive heart failure has been shown to improve exercise capacity, improve insulin resistance, and improve muscle performance.

-There are many more studies that show the benefits of testosterone.
-Since I have completed a certification in Advanced Endocrinology, which included a review of the medical literature, I found that numerous studies have shown that low testosterone levels are associated with an increased risk of heart disease and that testosterone replacement therapy is associated with a decreased risk of developing heart disease and is even beneficial in patients that already have coronary vascular disease.
+I have completed a certification in Advanced Endocrinology.
+Which included a review of the medical literature.
+I found that numerous studies have shown that low testosterone levels are associated with an increased risk of heart disease.
+Furthermore, that testosterone replacement therapy is associated with a decreased risk of developing heart disease.
+Although, is even beneficial in patients that already have coronary vascular disease.
 Being able to evaluate the protocols used and the study population is key to understanding the benefits of testosterone therapy.

 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re ready to start your journey to a healthier, happier life, schedule your visit today!